 Incredibly, three weeks into a PhD researching women's experiences of homelessness, I was blindsided by the realisation that my own childhood housing precarity was, in fact, a type of homelessness.
 I was reading about hidden homelessness: how some people's experiences of being unhoused go uncaptured by the official statistics.
-Often, these people are staying with friends or family, sofa-surfing, living in squats or vehicles, or in buildings which aren't fit for human habitation.1 They are handling their housing situations informally, and they don't figure in the policy and provision data because they don't approach formal services or their Local Housing Authority, or because they are deemed ineligible.
-I knew already that a lot of the data which charity and academic researchers collect replicates this by relying on these numbers and on night counts which quantify homelessness based on the hypervisible tip of the iceberg: people sleeping rough, bedded down in plain sight in urban spaces.
-This all too often elides women's and children's homelessness, because so many women rely on informal support networks to put a roof over their heads and, even when they do sleep on the streets, are forced to do so out of sight for their safety.2 I knew all of this, and had proposed to interview women with lived experience in the knowledge that personal testimonies can challenge perspectives - what's visible and what vantage points are approached.
-However, confronting distressing elements of my childhood that I had compartmentalised and sought to forget, I found myself on an uncomfortable faultline between personal memory and these issues of perception.
+Often, these people are staying with friends or family, sofa-surfing, living in squats or vehicles, occupying buildings which aren't fit for human habitation.1 They are handling their housing situations informally, and they don't figure in the policy and provision data because they either don't approach formal services or their Local Housing Authority or because - once they do seek out this sort of support - they are deemed ineligible.
+I knew already that a lot of the data which charity and academic researchers collect replicates this partial picture because it relies on these same official statistics and on night counts, which quantify homelessness based on the hypervisible tip of the iceberg: people sleeping rough, bedded down in plain sight in urban spaces.
+These approaches all too often elide women's and children's homelessness because so many women rely on informal support networks to put a roof over their heads and, even when they do sleep on the streets, are forced to do so out of sight for their safety.2 I knew all of this, and had proposed to interview women with lived experience in the knowledge that personal testimonies can challenge perspectives - what's visible and what vantage points are approached.
+However, by suddenly confronting distressing elements of my childhood that I had compartmentalised and sought to forget, I found myself on an uncomfortable faultline between personal memory and these issues of perception.
 It opened up complicated insights into silence, trauma, disclosure and the many ways in which homelessness gets hidden.